stanpak/eventer/README.md

   It is a frequent mistake when the REST calls use the HTTP status to report an error, when there something happened in the business logic that prevented the operation from succeeding.
 For example when something requested by the UI was not found in the database, the back end returns the response 404 Not Found.
 This is a mistaken use as this status is used by HTTP layer to report that the end point is not recognized.
 Use of HTTP statuses should be discouraged as it masks the legitimate HTTP problems with business logic related functionality.

-  Business lgic error or state reporting should be clearly separated from the HTTP error/status reporting.
+  Business logic error or state reporting should be clearly separated from the HTTP error/status reporting.

 * **Abusing the exception mechanism**